jballas/120-work/hw-8/readme.md

 ## Forum Questions

-Having a color variable is a tricky one, but I used one in my code this week since the forum had a discussion on `color()` and `rgb()` variables.
+Color variable are a tricky situation, but I used one in my code this week since the forum had a discussion on `color()` and `rgb()` variables.

-I also tried to help @HaganNataniel with his project, suggesting he use a `for()` loop to make a pattern with his ellipses.
+I also tried to help @HagenNathaniel with his project, suggesting he use a `for()` loop to make a pattern with his ellipses.

 ## Conclusion